ashishdevelop123/song-normalization-api/README.md

 ## 📝 Notes

-- All data is loaded from `data/sample.json` at startup.
+- All song data is loaded from `data/sample.json` at startup and parsed into Pydantic models.
-- Ratings are stored in-memory and reset on restart.
+- Ratings are stored in-memory and reset on server restart.
+- Invalid or missing fields are gracefully handled during data normalization.